ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-4-2.md

 Active Listening, Conflict Resolution, and Relationship Building
 =========================================================================

-In the book "**The Promotable Employee: Techniques for Building Skills for Career Growth**," this chapter delves into the importance of active listening, conflict resolution, and relationship-building skills.
+This chapter delves into the importance of active listening, conflict resolution, and relationship-building skills.
 These skills are fundamental for employees seeking career growth as they contribute to effective communication, collaboration, and the development of strong professional relationships.

 The Significance of Active Listening, Conflict Resolution, and Relationship Building
 ------------------------------------------------------------------------------------